Pressure Cooker Mexican Beef Soup

 - 2 cups beef stock

 - In a 6-qt. electric pressure cooker, combine first 12 ingredients.
-Lock lid; make sure vent is closed.
-Select manual setting; adjust pressure to high and set time for 15 minutes.
-When finished cooking, allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure according to manufacturer's directions.
+Lock lid; close pressure-release valve.
+Adjust to pressure-cook on high for 15 minutes.
+Allow pressure to naturally release for 10 minutes, then quick-release any remaining pressure.

 - If desired, serve with sour cream and chips.

 Nutrition Facts1 cup: 172 calories, 4g fat (2g saturated fat), 35mg cholesterol, 453mg sodium, 20g carbohydrate (3g sugars, 3g fiber), 14g protein.
 Diabetic Exchanges: 1 starch, 1 lean meat.

 Originally published as Slow-Cooked Mexican Beef Soup in 30-Minute Meals 2018